nazimboudeffa/prompt-engineering-cookbook/human-chap-code.md

 Now that you are familiar with prompt engineering and how to reverse it, let's search in [blackboxai](https://www.useblackbox.io/search) how to generate typeorm models

-So I have just asked : typeorm code generation
+So I have just asked blackboxai in the search box : typeorm code generation

 It answered the following code